 Munda Biddi roller coaster blog: single track is the game

 The Munda Biddi is one huge, fun, ride, with plenty of sweat, toil, and hardship thrown in.

 Long single-track stretches.
 No traffic.
 Big Jarrah tree forest.
 Free accommodation.
 Big water tanks.
 Not many, often make that no, others on the track.

 Melbourne to Perth is 16,731km?
 You betcha.

-A blog about the crossing the Australian continent east to west, Melbourne to Perth via a few obscure routes, from February 2009 to May 2010.
+A blog about crossing the Australian continent east to west, Melbourne to Perth via a few obscure routes, over a period of 15 months.

 Don’t believe it, the tour had all been meticulously planned.

 Do I sound convincing?